moinuddinrao/project_aubnbs/README.md

-# Little Lemon Restaurant
+# Air University Bits & Bytes Society

-## We are empowering students and businesses to make the world a better place for everyone.
+## We empower students and businesses to make the world better for everyone.

 ### Functionalities

 Home, About, Services, Events, Pages, and Contact pages.

-Built using HTML, CSS, SCSS, JS, and jQuery.
+It was built using HTML, CSS, SCSS, JS, and jQuery.

 ##Live Demo: https://aubitsnbytes.com/